Abu-BakarYasir/community_matching/replit.md

 - Added proper super admin authentication protection to all super admin API endpoints
 - Updated authentication endpoints to return isSuperAdmin status for proper access control
 - Made Settings tab the first tab and default open in admin dashboard (most useful for community managers)
+- Created unique signup pages for each organization (/signup/[orgslug])
+- Implemented organization-specific user signup with Replit Auth integration
+- Added unique signup link display in community admin dashboard with copy functionality
+- Community members sign up as regular users (non-admin) and are scoped to their organization
+- Admin users can only see/manage users, matches, and meetings within their organization
+- Created DAA organization and assigned averyjs@gmail.com as community manager

 ### June 22, 2025 - Replit Auth Integration & Availability System Fixed
 - Implemented complete Replit Auth integration with session-based authentication